kj62/taskgroup-todo-app/README.md

 5. Probably the additional interface between REST API functions and the components could be written (indirect communication interface), but the app is small and does not requires it.

+6. Task groups has additional field 'id'.
+That field is necessary for json-server to identify the resource.
+	When creating new Task Group the 'id' of stringifyied Date.now() value is assigned.

 ------------------------------------------